xpack/xpack-build-box/ubuntu/12-develop/README.md

 ## Test

-The test was performed on a macOS.
+The following tests were performed on an Ubuntu Server 18.04 running on an Intel NUC.

 ```console
 $ docker run --interactive --tty ilegeul/ubuntu:amd64-12.04-develop-v3.1